A Guide to Self-Employed Bookkeeping UK

 A separate bank account will also make it easier to obtain a loan or line of credit if needed.
 Although having a separate business bank account is unnecessary, it is considerably easier to keep track of your business finances if you do.

-Self-Employment Business Expenses
+Self-Employment Allowable Expenses

 You can claim business expenses on your tax return as a self-employed individual when you run your own business.
 It can help keep your tax bill low, and knowing what you can claim in tax-allowable expenses is essential.